Our Commitment to the Southeast Idaho Community

 Our Approach to Environmental Sustainability

-Helping to preserve our environment for people, plants, wildlife, and communities is a key focus of our work at Monsanto.
+Helping to preserve our environment for people, plants, wildlife, and communities is a key focus of our work at Bayer.
 When it comes to phosphate mining, our aim is simple: To leave as few traces of mining as possible, ensuring the important ecological functions before mining are restored and working after mining.
-Monsanto employees have expertise in a wide range of scientific fields, including biology, entomology, botany, and plant genetics, which is unique in the mining business and enables the company to craft innovative solutions to mine sustainability.
-Furthermore, Monsanto hires additional engineers and geologists to ensure the phosphate ore (and the phosphorus derived from it) is obtained in the most ecologically responsible manner possible.
+Bayer employees have expertise in a wide range of scientific fields, including biology, entomology, botany, and plant genetics, which is unique in the mining business and enables the company to craft innovative solutions to mine sustainability.
+Furthermore, Bayer hires additional engineers and geologists to ensure the phosphate ore (and the phosphorus derived from it) is obtained in the most ecologically responsible manner possible.

 In terms of sustainability, the Caldwell Canyon mine has the potential to be the most advanced and innovative mine in the nation.
 Click here for details about our approach to “ecological restoration.”